 In the United Kingdom, Lawrence Gostin was the Legal Director of the National Association for Mental Health, Director of the National Council of Civil Liberties (the UK equivalent of the ACLU), and a Fellow at Oxford University.
 He strongly influenced the current Mental Health Act (England and Wales) and brought several landmark cases before the European Court of Human Rights.

 Prof. Gostin’s latest books are: Global Health Law (Harvard University Press, 2014; Chinese Translation Due in 2016)); Public Health Law: Power, Duty, Restraint (University of California Press, 3rd ed.
 Forthcoming 2016); Public Health Law and Ethics: A Reader (University of California Press, 2nd ed., 2010); Law and the Health System (Foundation Press, 2014); Principles of Mental Health Law & Practice (Oxford University Press, 2010).

 Paul Farmer, Partners in Health, says of his latest book: Global Health Law is “more than the definitive book on a dynamic field.
 Gostin harnesses the power of international law and human rights as tools to close unconscionable health inequities — the injustices that burden marginalized populations throughout the world.
 Gostin presents a forceful vision, one that deserves a wide embrace.”

-In a 2012 systematic empirical analysis of legal scholarship, independent investigators ranked Prof. Gostin 1st in the nation in productivity among all law professors, and 11th in in impact and influence.
+In a 2012 systematic empirical analysis of legal scholarship, independent investigators ranked Prof. Gostin first in the nation in productivity among all law professors and 11th in in impact and influence.